 .git/configfile is available here and here.

 That's all I can think of for now.
-I'll leave you with one more resource: Authenticating to GitHub
+Here's a couple other resources to check out too:

 Was this helpful?
 Do you have any other tips for securing your GitHub code?